JackMiszencin/PrimeroCPIMSUserGuide/UsersGuide.md

 ### Filters

 Next, you can put filters on the records you are using to eliminate irrelevant data.
 By default, each report filters to include only those records with a “Case Status” of “Open” and a “Valid Record?” value of “Yes.”
-You can create a filter on any single-select, multi-select, tick box, check box, radio button, number, tally, or date field, and for each one, you can specify which values are acceptable for records being included into the report.
+You can create a filter on any single-select, multi-select, tick box, radio button, number, tally, or date field, and for each one, you can specify which values are acceptable for records being included into the report.

 Finally, you are asked whether you would like to generate an exportable graph of your report.